tseyanghub/tseyanghub.github.io/_pages/cv.md

 ======
 * May 2023 - Until now: Research Assistant
   * University of Illinois Urbana-Champaign
-  * Duties included: Build a “push-button” reliability testing tool to helps developers test their cloud-backed applications.
+  * Duties included: Build a easy to use reliability testing tool to helps developers test their cloud-backed applications.
 To date, the tool has already detected 73 bugs (44 confirmed and 40 fixed)